 GIC’s annual in-person conference planned for 2020 in San Diego was cancelled due to COVID-19.
-Like many other non-profit organizations impacted by the pandemic, GIC is adapting by instituting new ways to engage with its members.
-Starting in 2021 we will present a series of webinars and will be looking for a safe opportunity for an in-person conference in late 2021 if possible.
+Like many other non-profit organizations impacted by the pandemic, GIC is adapting by instituting new ways to engage with its members and hoping to host an in-person conference in 2022.
 We will also try to host short on-line discussion forums on topics of interest to GIC members and post to this website informative resources.

 Webinars and Events